spectrum70/erg/README.md

 \  4.
 TO DO
  \_____________________

-- CPU selection
-- package ask to config, ask to build
+- to include packages, or allow to download them